 Application & Interview Process

-Prospective community board members must submit a biography or resume and complete a comprehensive application explaining why they want to join the board, what skills they offer, and their relationship to their districts.
+Prospective community board members must submit a biography or resume and complete a comprehensive online application explaining why they want to join the board, what skills they offer, and their relationship to their districts.
 These applications are reviewed and evaluated by an independent screening panel.
 Qualified applicants are interviewed on the panel’s recommendation by staff members of the Manhattan Borough President’s office.
 Appointments are made by April 1st and are based on the application, panel recommendation, and interviews.

 Current community board members seeking to continue their service are required to fill out a re-application form prior to the expiration of their term.
 Reappointment is not guaranteed.
 Re-applying members are subject to the same application process as prospective members but are automatically granted interviews.
 Members must continue to demonstrate a significant interest in their community board, the ability to make the required time commitment, and a track record of constructive participation.